yeoman/yeoman/cli/docs/docs.md

 further documentation about it to this page.

-# Option - server
+# Command - server

 Usage: `yeoman server`

-The `server` option launches a preview server on port 3000 that allows you to access a running version of your application locally.
+The `server` command launches a preview server on port 3000 that allows you to access a running version of your application locally.

 It also automatically fires up the `yeoman watch` process, so changes to any application